currents-ai/docs/help/reports/create-report.md

 # Create a Report

-You can create custom reports to visualize data and tell a story.
+You can create custom reports to visualize data.

-Here's a guide on how to create a new report.
+Here's a guide on how to create a new custom report.

 ### 1. Go to "Reports"